BACON, Francis (1561-1626)

 a fairly rapid pace over the last decade or two, which is making them more and more important

 in the world economy.
-Russia, though, is the weakest of the four economies (especially since
+Russia, though, has been the weakest of the four economies (especially

-the price of oil has dropped down from its recent peak), and may no longer really deserve
+since the price of oil dropped down from its recent peak in the mid-2000s).

 BROUSSE, Paul (1844-1912)